groupgets/purethermal1-uvc-capture/readme.md

 ## Python (OS X, Windows, Linux)

+    cd python

 ### opencv-capture.py

 Basic video capture from the Pure Thermal 1 with the `cv2.VideoCapture` module.

+Install `python-opencv` if you do not have it already:

+    sudo apt-get install python-opencv

+Run the example:

+    ./opencv-capture.py

 See note above for Linux + V4L + OpenCV compatibility.